-The Leica CL (Typ 7323) and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in November 2017 and February 2014.
+The Leica CL (Typ 7323) and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in November 2017 and February 2014.
 Both the CL and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.

 The physical size and weight of the Leica CL and the Sony A6000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (21 percent) than the Leica CL.
 Moreover, the A6000 is markedly lighter (15 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the CL gets 220 shots out of its BP-DC12 battery, while the A6000 can take 360 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6000 can be charged via the USB port, which can be very convenient when travelling.